2295ad/calorieApi/README.md

     4. A common api response structure is maintained

+    5. pine real time logging is added

-    5. Mocha Chai is used for unit testing
+    6. Mocha Chai is used for unit testing